ricklentz/PLGAN-for-Power-Line-Segmentation/README.md

 # PLGAN: Generative Adversarial Networks for Power-Line Segmentation in Aerial Images

 PLGAN: Generative Adversarial Networks for Power-Line Segmentation in Aerial Images.
-This is the official repository of paper [PLGAN: Generative Adversarial Networks for Power-Line Segmentation in Aerial Images](https://arxiv.org/abs/2204.07243).
+This is the official repository of paper [PLGAN: Generative Adversarial Networks for Power-Line Segmentation in Aerial Images](https://arxiv.org/abs/2204.07243). (under submission)

 ![Screenshot](PLGAN.png)